ni/python-styleguide/docs/Coding-Conventions.md

 ### [F.1.1] ✔️ **DO** Use `black` to format your code 💻

 > 💻 This rule is enforced by error code BLK100

+> ✨ This is automatically fixed by running `ni-python-styleguide fix`

 `black`'s style is well-documented and can be found [here](https://black.readthedocs.io/en/stable/the_black_code_style/current_style.html).